10 Habits That Boost OKR Completion by 40-60%

 Most teams think long OKR check-ins mean they're being thorough.

-In reality, they’re killing momentum.
-Our data shows only 42.5% of teams keep these meetings under 30 minutes - and the ones who do are far more likely to be top performers, with completion rates up to 40% higher.
-Shorter check-ins mean more energy, sharper focus, and more time for actual work.
+In reality, they're killing momentum.
+Our data shows only 42.5% of teams keep check-ins under 30 minutes — and those that do are far more likely to be top performers, with completion rates up to 40% higher.
+The counterintuitive finding from the benchmark: teams spending 45+ minutes per week on OKRs actually perform worse than those keeping it under 30.
+More time on OKRs is not the answer.
+More intentional time is.

 2. The Accountability Gap